umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/README.md

 * Umbraco Cloud reserves the right to roll out an emergency product fix to fix a critical issue at any time

 {% hint style="info" %}
 Your project will not be auto-upgraded if your environments aren't running the same **minor version**.
-For example if you are in the middle of upgrading to a new minor version, and one environment is running 8.6.x while another environment on the same project is running 8.7.x.
+For example, if you are in the middle of upgrading to a new minor version, one environment is running 8.6.x.
+Meanwhile, another environment on the same project is running 8.7.x.
 {% endhint %}

 ## The auto upgrade rollout process